Dominique Cerutti: NYSE-Euronext

 In 2009 Cerutti left IBM to join NYSE Euronext, the global exchange group, as president and deputy CEO.
 He was also CEO of Euronext NV, the European subsidiary of NYSE Euronext, and chairman and CEO of Euronext Paris.
-In 2010, he was appointed as board member of the group.
+In 2010, he was appointed as a board member of the group.
 He undertook one of his first notable projects as a member of the board: compliance with the EU's Markets in Financial Instruments Directive.
-According to him, this directive decreased transparency in financial markets by allowing the creation of alternative exchange platforms at a time when “the need for transparence has never been so acute.”
+According to him, this directive decreased transparency in financial markets by allowing the creation of alternative exchange platforms at a time when “the need for transparence has never been so acute”.

 In November 2013, he moved up from deputy CEO of NYSE to become the CEO of Euronext.

 In June 2014, he oversaw Euronext's IPO as an independent company after it separated from parent company ICE.
 As CEO of Euronext, he turned around the strategy of the group, moving away from the legacy of his predecessor, Jean-François Théodore.
 In September 2014, he embarked on a program to increase operational savings by €60 million over the next three years, with the goal of achieving a 5% annual revenue growth and improve the company's long-term EBITDA margin from 42% to 53%.

 Cerutti has also spoken against the European Commission's proposal of a financial transactions tax, arguing that "the political intention of creating such a tax is a noble one, but the current form of the proposal is counter-productive […] this tax is truly the last thing we need now.“ He has also spoken out in favor of increased market regulation and transparency as the main way of reducing risk.

 During his time as CEO, Euronext once again became independent and had an IPO in its own markets.
-According to Rijnhard Van Tets, president of Euronext's Surpervisory Board, "Under his direction, the company was able to successfully re-position itself as the leading independent European stock market."
+According to Rijnhard Van Tets, president of Euronext's Supervisory Board, "Under his direction, the company was able to successfully re-position itself as the leading independent European stock market."